-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Carrington College, Mesquite, approximately 87% of students took out student loans averaging $9,283 a year.
 That adds up to $37,132 over four years for those students.

 The student loan default rate at Carrington College, Mesquite is 13.4%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Carrington College, Mesquite Graduates Make?students who graduate from Carrington College, Mesquite with a bachelor's degree go on to jobs where they make an average salary of $27,400 in their early years.
+How Much Money Do Carrington College, Mesquite Graduates Make?bachelor's degree recipients from Carrington College, Mesquite make around $27,400 per year during the early years of their employment.
 This is about 31% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Carrington College, Mesquite

 Contact details for Carrington College, Mesquite are given below.

 Carrington College, Mesquite MajorsLearn more about the majors offered at Carrington College, Mesquite along with which ones have the highest average starting salaries.